Nadia Asparouhova - Tech Elites, Democracy, Open Source, & Philanthropy

 Dwarkesh Patel 0:18:21

-Oh, that's that's super fascinating.
+Oh, that's super fascinating.
 Does that in general make you more sympathetic towards the lone genius view of accomplishments in history?
-Not just in literature, I guess, but just like when you think back to how likely is it that, you know, Newton came up with all that stuff on his own versus how much was fed into him by, you know, the others around him?
+Not just in literature but just when you think back to — How likely is it that Newton came up with all that stuff on his own versus how much was fed into him by others around him?

 Nadia Asparouhova 0:18:40